Jeffrey Goldberg

-Early life and education
+Early life

 Jeffrey Mark Goldberg was born in Brooklyn, New York, to Ellen and Daniel Goldberg.
-His grandfather was from the shtetl of Leova, Moldova.
+His grandfather was from the shtetl (town) of Leova, Moldova.
 He grew up in suburban Malverne on Long Island, a predominately Catholic neighborhood he once called "a wasteland of Irish pogromists."
-Goldberg attended the University of Pennsylvania, where he was editor-in-chief of The Daily Pennsylvanian.
+Goldberg attended the University of Pennsylvania, where he was the executive editor of The Daily Pennsylvanian.
 At Penn he worked at the Hillel kitchen serving lunch to students.

 Goldberg, who is Jewish, dropped out of college and worked for a time at The Washington Post.
 He then moved to Israel and served in the Israel Defense Forces during the First Intifada as a prison guard at Ktzi'ot Prison, where Palestinian participants arrested in the uprising were held.
 There he met Rafiq Hijazi, a Palestine Liberation Organization leader, college math teacher, and devout Muslim from a refugee camp in the Gaza Strip, whom Goldberg called "the only Palestinian I could find in Ketziot who understood the moral justification for Zionism".

 Many years after his first trip to Israel as a 13-year-old, he became a dual Israeli citizen.
 Goldberg recalled the sense of empowerment he felt Israel embodied.
 In a 2013 interview with the Washingtonian, he said he had decided to give up his Israeli citizenship, saying that "If Israel goes much further down the road I think it’s on and becomes more of a theocratic, totalitarian-style state [...] how could the liberal-minded American Jew support that?"